 So, is it worth it?

 According to Mashable, to join an Instagram pod, you have to comb through either Facebook or Twitter and see if anyone’s talking about it.
-Others are using the messaging app Telegram to rendezvous with interested parties there.
+Others are using messaging app Telegram to rendezvous with interested parties there.

 Either way, Instagram pods are secret groups which are not endorsed by Facebook, Instagram’s parent company.
 Facebook has recently cracked down on groups employing like-for-like tactics, meaning that the mystery surrounding them is only likely to grow and not go away.

-Is it worth it, then, to use a tactic shunned by the platforms where it exists?
+Is it worth it, then, to use a tactic shunned by the platform where it takes place?
 Obviously, no.

 Not only are you preventing other users from getting their content seen and heard, but you are also potentially jeopardizing your brand.
-The closing of these groups could hurt your brand’s reputation and if it does not, metrics-wise, your numbers likely won’t amount to much because they’ll largely consist of users whom you told to like your stuff—there’s no “target” there.
+The closing of these groups could hurt your brand’s reputation and if it does not, metrics-wise, your numbers likely won’t amount to much because they’ll largely consist of users whom you told to like your stuff—there’s no “target” or value there.

 The influencer trend is dying.
 The space is becoming saturated, forcing many older influencers to resort to other means to maintain their lifestyles.
 Do not resort to spammy tactics to boost your visibility.
 Develop a well thought-out engagement strategy and watch your seeds grow.